ClassicOldSong/Blyde/README.md

 + `Node.velocity(arguments)`: Animate this element
 + `NodeList.velocity(arguments)`: Animate all elements in this nodelist

-Detial usage please read the instruction of [Velocity.js](http://julian.com/research/velocity/)
+Detail usage please read the instruction of [Velocity.js](http://julian.com/research/velocity/)

 The usage of Velocity.js with Blyde should be similar to that with jQuery.